 Will an MBA help my career progression?

-According to Graduate Management Admissions Council’s (GMAC) 2021 Corporate Recruiters Survey, despite a slowdown in hiring during the pandemic, MBA hiring is projected to rebound in 2021, with demand returning to pre-pandemic levels.
+According to Graduate Management Admissions Council’s (GMAC) 2022 Corporate Recruiters Survey, MBA hiring is expected to be increase greatly in the next 5 years.

 How an MBA can help your career